 Before my brother Zach’s wife gave birth to their third child, I started receiving frantic emails from a 28-year-old relative I’ll call Sam.

 “Do you know if they are planning to circumcise?”
 Sam wrote me.
 “Could you find out about it?
-Could you tell them not to?
-Could you talk to them?”
+Maybe you could tell them not to?
+Would you talk to them?”

 As the due date approached, the messages become increasingly desperate, as if Sam felt that circumcision were a matter of life and death.

-At the same time, Sam seemed ashamed for being so worried.
+At the same time, Sam seemed ashamed for worrying so much.

-He asked not to tell anyone that he was inquiring; he said he felt embarrassed and couldn’t talk to my brother directly.
+He asked not to tell anyone that he was inquiring.
+Sam said he felt embarrassed and couldn’t talk to my brother directly.

-He begged me not to mention to his mother, especially, how worried he felt about Zach’s baby.
+He begged me not to mention to his mother, especially, how worried he felt about my brother’s baby.

 Like Sam, this 25-year-old begs parents not to circumcise.
-He’s had a lifelong struggle with penile adhesions, a common complication of the procedure.
+He has struggled throughout his life with penile adhesions.
+This is a common circumcision complication.

 This mom ignored her gut instincts, and continues to regret the fact that she circumcised her son.
 If she had to do it again, she would rather forfeit her marriage than allow a doctor to cut off a child’s foreskin, she says.

 Some Jewish people struggle with the circumcision decision.
 Research it thoroughly before you decide.
-And remember, your son can always choose to get circumcised later in life.
+And remember, your son can always choose circumcision later in life.
 Once his foreskin is gone, though, he can never get it back.

 Published: August 29, 2009